WiIIiam278/HuskSync/docs/Legacy-Migration.md

 - Run `husksync migrate legacy start` to begin the migration process.
 This may take some time, depending on the amount of data you're migrating.

 ### 5. Ensure the migration was successful
 - HuskSync will notify in console when migration is complete.
-Verify that the migration went OK by logging in and using the `/userdata list <username>` command to see if the data was imported with the `legacy migration` cause.
+Verify that the migration went OK by logging in and using the `/userdata list <username>` command to see if the data was imported with the `legacy migration` saveCause.
 - You can delete the old tables in the database if you want.
 Be careful to make sure you delete the right ones.
 By default the *new* table names are `husksync_users` and `husksync_user_data` and the *old* ones were `husksync_players` and `husksync_data`, but you may have changed these.